arkency/posts/posts/2015-03-31-gulp-modern-approach-to-asset-pipeline-for-rails-developers.md

 ## More?

-In this 82 line JS code snippet we actually rewritten a major part of default Rails Sprockets configuration.
+In this 82 line JS code snippet we have actually rewritten a major part of default Rails Sprockets configuration.
 But of course you can provide more features:

 * [gulp-rev](https://github.com/sindresorhus/gulp-rev) - for appending hashes to your compiled assets like sprockets does.
 * [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) - for minifying assets